 A great idea that could give a welcome boost to the ‘sharpness’ of this handy system.
 Preliminary tests show that the E-M5 mk II 64MP High-Res mode gives some advantage in MTF50 linear spatial resolution compared to the Standard Shot 16MP mode with the captures in this post.
 Plus it apparently virtually eliminates the possibility of aliasing and moiré.
 Great stuff, Olympus.

 [Edit: I wrote this article early in my understanding of the Modulation Transfer Function framework, note how Ken takes me to task on the issue of increased resolution in the comments.
-He is right, even though there may be some resolution improvement in the pixel-shifted image with some scene detail in some directions, the slanted edge method should measure none and any slight improvement shown here is due to external factors like differences in variables at the time of capture or processing before image data was written to the raw files.
-See here for the reason why.]
+He is right.
+Even though there may be some resolution improvement in the pixel-shifted image with some scene detail in some directions, the slanted edge method should see none.
+Any slight improvement shown here is due to external factors like differences in variables at the time of capture or processing before image data was written to the raw files.
+See this article for a bit more on this.]

 Shake it Baby